nalomalas1-sys/MyCEO-Membership/SETUP_CHECKLIST.md

 - Check that user was created in Supabase Auth
 - Verify password was set correctly
 - Check browser console for errors

+### Email Not Confirmed Error
+If you see "Email not confirmed" errors after subscribing:

+**Root Cause:** Supabase Auth has email confirmation enabled, which requires users to confirm their email before logging in.
+However, for paid subscriptions, we auto-confirm emails via the webhook.

+**Solution:**
+1. Go to your **Supabase Dashboard** → **Authentication** → **Settings**
+2. Scroll down to **Email Auth** section
+3. Find **"Enable email confirmations"** setting
+4. **Disable** this setting (toggle it off)
+   - This allows the webhook to auto-confirm emails for paid signups
+   - Users created via the webhook will be immediately confirmed
+5. Save the changes

+**Alternative (if you want to keep email confirmations enabled):**
+- The webhook already sets `email_confirm: true` when creating users
+- However, if email confirmations are required in settings, you may need to disable it
+- Check the webhook logs in Supabase Dashboard to see if email confirmation is working

+**Verify it's working:**
+- After disabling email confirmations, test a new signup
+- Check the webhook logs to see: `Email already confirmed for user: [user-id]`
+- Users should be able to log in immediately after signup

 ## Production Checklist